Assistant Professor in Marketing

 Some career highlights include the development of Enforsys, Inc. into the number one provider of sophisticated law enforcement software in the state of New Jersey.
 He also acquired, integrated and consolidated the Ben Rickert and Cambridge brands into Azurel, Inc. He managed the successful Initial Public Offering of Azurel, Inc. on the NASDAQ stock exchange He was the first CFO of the U.S. Division of Givenchy fragrances, of Parlux International, the first and only President of Cambridge Business Services before it was sold and integrated into Azurel, Inc. He transitioned the Caribbean Division to an independent division of Helena Rubenstein, after it was spun-off from Colgate Palmolive.
 He negotiated the worldwide fragrance distribution agreement with Anne Klein, Inc. and launched the Giorgio Armani, Anne Klein and Givenchy Ysatis fragrance brands in the United States.

-Frank DeSimone holds a Masters of Business Administration from New York University and is currently working on his final Ph.D dissertation at the International School of Management.
+Frank DeSimone holds a Masters of Business Administration from New York University and received a Ph.D from the International School of Management.

 the most recent is Experiential Learning: Improving the Efficacy of An Undergraduate Business Degree in "American Journal of Business Education" issue Volume 6, Number 1 January/February 2013